ytm-manager/ytm-manager.github.io/_posts/eChempad/Developer-Guide/2023-07-07-Running-with-docker.md

 and run them in background, restarting them unless the containers are explicitly stopped.

 ### Test the platform
-Now, you can open a browser and navigate to the URL `localhost` to start using eChempad.
+Now, you can open a browser and navigate to the URL [`http://localhost`](http://localhost) to start using eChempad.

-###
+### Adding tokens
+If you want to connect eChempad to Signals Notepad or Dataverse, you have to add the corresponding tokens to your user.
+You can do that in your eChempad profile.

+But you can also add your tokens in the same folder where you downloaded the `docker-compose.yml` in order to load the tokens into the admin user profile.

+You have to create the folders `src/main/resources/secrets` with the files `dataverseKey.txt` and `signalsKey.txt` with the corresponding tokens inside to make available the connection.